sasqwatch/yawast/README.md

 ##YAWAST

-Yet Another Web Application Security Tester
+Yet Another Web Application Security Tool

 *Don't expect anything here to work yet - way too early.* This should be considered pre-alpha, don't expect things to work correctly or results to be comprehensive.
 It'll take time before this is a useful tool, it's not there yet.